-Nutritional Therapy –
+Nutritional Therapy (Nutrition) –

 By fuelling our body with the nutrients it requires, it can function efficiently and ward off infections and illness.
 Optimal conditions (mental, emotional, spiritual & physical) support optimum functioning.
 Good nutrition is fundamental to good physical health.
 We draw energy from food, and much of this is used for the processes of digestion, absorption, circulation and elimination.
 The rest is used for activities such as thinking, working and playing.
 In modern society, stress also uses up much energy!